MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/lifecycle-services/asset-library.md

     c) Follow the same steps as uploading a new asset.
      This will upload a new asset in the asset library.
 To view multiple versions for a single asset, click on **Versions** in the toolbar.

-2) **Move assets from global asset library to project asset library**: To move asset from the global to the project scope there are two options:
+2) **Move assets from global asset library to project asset library**: To move asset from the global to the project scope, first go the Project Asset Library.
+Below are two options to move assets to a project scope:
-  a)
+  a) Import from Global scope
+  b) Copy from Global Scope